-The performance based certification SRAI Interprofessional Program prepares health care clinicians to perform suicide risk assessments and interventions in their clinical setting with individuals who are at risk.
+The performance based SRAI Interprofessional Program prepares health care clinicians to perform suicide risk assessments and interventions in their clinical setting with individuals who are at risk.

 The program is designed to meet learning needs of: